jorritfolmer/puppet-splunk/README.md

    ![ADFS get attributes claim rule for Splunk](https://raw.githubusercontent.com/jorritfolmer/puppet-splunk/master/adfs_claim_rules_get_attrs.png)

-1. import the Splunk Root CA (/opt/splunk/etc/auth/cacert.pem) in the Trusted Root Certificates store of the Windows server,
-1. If you're using your own certificates: `Set-ADFSRelyingPartyTrust -TargetIdentifier splunk-sh1.internal.corp.tld -EncryptionCertificateRevocationCheck none`
+1. Disable EncryptClaims on the ADFS side: Splunk only supports signed SAML responses: `Set-ADFSRelyingPartyTrust -TargetIdentifier splunk-sh1.internal.corp.tld -EncryptClaims $False`
-1. If you're using your own certificates: `Set-ADFSRelyingPartyTrust -TargetIdentifier splunk-sh1.internal.corp.tld -SigningCertificateRevocationCheck none`
+1. Disable SigningCertificateRevocationCheck on the ADFS side if you're using your own self signed certificates without CRL: `Set-ADFSRelyingPartyTrust -TargetIdentifier splunk-sh1.internal.corp.tld -SigningCertificateRevocationCheck none`
-1. `Set-ADFSRelyingPartyTrust -TargetIdentifier splunk-sh1.internal.corp.tld -EncryptClaims $False`
-1. `Set-ADFSRelyingPartyTrust -TargetIdentifier splunk-sh1.internal.corp.tld -SignedSamlRequestsRequired $False`, otherwise you'll find messages like these in the Windows Eventlog: `System.NotSupportedException: ID6027: Enveloped Signature Transform cannot be the last transform in the chain.`

 You can use the SAML tracer Firefox plugin to see what gets posted to Splunk via ADFS after a succesful authentication.
 The relevant part should look something like this: